 On the other hand, a more important purpose interfered.
-Everyone engaged in the epistemological issue of foundationalism vs. coherentism will grant that the notion of coherence is in bad shape.
-In thinking about the second of the present coherence principles, I have realized that it offers at the same time a nice explication of the notion of coherence, which I have not found in the literature, which is perfectly precise and theoretically fruitful, and which therefore deserves to be presented.
-In view of the richness of the notion of coherence it would be silly to claim that this is the explication of the notion.
-The intent of this paper is rather to make this explication attractive by briefly relating it to other conceptions of coherence, by explaining the epistemological picture behind it, and by showing how one might argue for the associated principles.
+Everyone engaged in the epistemological issue of foundationalism versus coherentism will grant that the notion of coherence is in bad shape.
+Since pondering the second of the present coherence principles, I thought that it offers a nice explication of the notion of coherence, which I have not found in the literature, which is perfectly precise and theoretically fruitful, and which therefore deserves to be presented.
+In view of the richness of the notion of coherence it would be silly to claim that this is the explication attractive by briefly relating it to other conceptions of coherence, by explaining the epistemological picture behind it, and by showing how one might argue for the associated principles.

 The plan of the paper is this: Section 2 introduces some of the basics of epistemology, in particular the notion of a reason which is essential for the rest of the paper.
 Section 3 goes on to explain the two coherence principles which are the subject of this paper and depicts their epistemological setting.
-Sections 4 - 7 finally offer four attempts to further ground these principles, the results of which are, briefly, that it is neither enumerative induction, nor the nature of propositions as objects of belief, nor consciousness, but rather an even more fundamental principle of rationality and an elementary theory of perception which entail these principles.
+Sections 4-7 finally offer four attempts to further ground these principles, the results of which are, briefly, that it is neither enumerative induction, nor the nature of propositions as objects of belief, nor consciousness, but rather an even more fundamental principle of rationality and an elementary theory of perception which entail these principles.